RecipesLearn

 After two hours, allow the pot to cool and then transfer to your refrigerator.

-It’s winter as I’m writing this so I simply put the stock pot in a snow bank and waited.
+It’s winter as I’m writing this so I simply put the stock pot in a snow bank, covered it and waited.

-Once the tallow/fat has solidified on top, you can simply pop the “disc” of hard fat out.
+Once the tallow/fat has solidified on top, you can pop the “disc” of hard fat out.

 There will be some gritty bits that remain on the bottom (from the water/lean meat), you can use a butter knife to scrape this away and remove it.